zook9549/blink-view/README.md

 # Additional Property Configuration
 Set your output directories in application.properties.
 These specify where to find your cred files and where to cache snapshots/results.
 # Running the solution
-Fire it up via standard Sprint Boot.
+Fire it up via standard Spring Boot.
 While this does setup a Tomcat instance to run as well, it's largely unnecessary.
 The only REST service is to trigger to the process via /getVideos.

 All results are stored in results.json under the snapshot directory.
 Clean out this director if you want to do an entirely fresh pull of videos.